CAS Exam MAS-II Guide

 Linear Mixed Models: A Practical Guide Using Statistical Software is assigned across all chapters, excluding coding examples, with shrinkage notes called out separately.

-Statistical learning is anchored to ISLR chapters 2.2, 4.4.2, 8, 10, and 12, plus Chapter 7 of Generalized Linear Models for Insurance Rating.
+Statistical learning is anchored to ISLR chapters 2.2, 4.4.2, 8, 10, and 12, Salis chapters 3 and 10, and Chapter 7 of Generalized Linear Models for Insurance Rating.

 - Cowpertwait and Metcalfe

-Time series preparation uses Introductory Time Series with R chapters 1-5, 6, and parts of chapter 7.
+Time series preparation uses Introductory Time Series with R chapters 1-5 excluding selected sections, plus chapter 6 and sections 7.1-7.3.

 Official files used by the map